Lego Modular Buildings: Detective's Office (2015)

-Brick Bank
+Brick Bank (2016)

 Brick Bank (set number: 10251) is the eleventh set in the Modular Building line and is the shortest Modular in height, the fourth block corner building, and the first corner building to not feature a direct-corner entrance.
 It was released on 1 January 2016.
 This set contains 2380 pieces.
-Like the Palace Cinema it contains only two furnished floors although it also had higher than normal ceilings like the Cinema.It is also the most expensive Lego modular building.
+Like the Palace Cinema, it contains only two furnished floors, although it also has higher-than-normal ceilings like the Cinema.

-The Brick Bank features a bank, secretary's office, bank manager's office, laundromat, and a detailed façade and sidewalk.
-The bank features an atrium foyer with wide, arched entrance, triangular-patterned floor tiling, ornate chandelier, oxidized-copper colored skylight, transaction counter with hidden alarm buttons and security glass, and a bank vault with safe deposit boxes and a large round door.
-The laundromat features a printed window, tiled floor and four laundry machines—one of which contains a play feature for "laundering money": placing Lego money bills or coin elements through this machine will fall into a special deposit box inside the bank's vault.
+The Brick Bank features a bank, a secretary's office, a bank manager's office, a laundromat, and a detailed façade and sidewalk.
+The bank features an atrium foyer with a wide, arched entrance, triangular-patterned floor tiling, an ornate chandelier, an oxidized-copper colored skylight, a transaction counter with hidden alarm buttons and security glass, and a bank vault with safe deposit boxes and a large round door.
+The laundromat features a printed window, tiled floor, and four laundry machines—one of which contains a play feature for "laundering money": placing Lego money bills or coin elements through this machine will fall into a special deposit box inside the bank's vault.
 The rooftop also has another play feature for a robber to descend the chimney by rope and exit through a special entrance atop the bank vault.
-The secretary's office features a wall clock, desk, typewriter, cabinet with opening drawers, fireplace, and an espresso machine.
-The bank manager's office features a large desk with banker's lamp and approval stamp, leather-look chair, printed portrait, statue, and a cabinet.
+The secretary's office features a wall clock, desk, typewriter, a cabinet with opening drawers, a fireplace, and an espresso machine.
+The bank manager's office features a large desk with a banker's lamp and approval stamp, a leather-look chair, a printed portrait, a statue, and a cabinet.
 It includes five minifigures.

-The Brick Bank also introduced some rare elements such as a metalized-paint gold ingot and coins, and the less-common colors of Sand Blue and Sand Green.
+The Brick Bank also introduced some rare elements, such as a metalized-paint gold ingot and coins, and the less-common colors of Sand Blue and Sand Green.